 What is a hearing aid?

-What is the difference between an amplifier and a hearing aid?
+Six differences between an amplifier and a hearing aid

-- Amplifiers make all sounds louder, whereas hearing aids provide custom amplification to fit your hearing needs.
+- Amplifiers make all sounds louder.
+Hearing aids provide custom amplification to fit your hearing needs.

-- Amplifiers are less costly than hearing aids.
+- Amplifiers are usually less expensive than hearing aids.

-- Amplifiers should be used for people who have normal hearing, whereas hearing aids should be used for people with hearing loss.
+- Amplifiers are for people who have normal hearing.
+Hearing aids are for people with hearing loss.

-- Amplifiers are intended for people who want amplification of sound for recreational purposes while hearing aids are intended for assisting people with hearing loss.
+- Amplifiers are for people who want amplification of sound for recreational purposes.
+Hearing aids assist people who have hearing loss.

-- Hearing aids make speech sounds easier to hear, whereas amplifiers merely make speech (and other noises around) louder.
+- Hearing aids make speech sounds easier to hear.
+Amplifiers make the noises around you louder.